November 21, 2024

 However, if you have pets or smokers in your home, you may need to clean your synthetic shutters more frequently.
 Pet hair and dander, as well as smoke residue, can accumulate on the shutters and affect their appearance and functionality.
 It is recommended to clean your shutters at least once a month if you have pets or smokers in your home.

-See also How to Repair Damaged Shutters
+See also How to Repair Broken Tilt Rods on Shutters

 When cleaning your synthetic shutters, it is important to use the right cleaning products and techniques to avoid damaging them.
 Avoid using abrasive cleaners or harsh chemicals that can scratch or discolor the shutters.
 Instead, use a soft cloth or sponge and a mild detergent solution to gently clean the shutters.
 You can also use a vacuum cleaner with a soft brush attachment to remove dust and debris from the shutters.